 Before you broadcast, you need to turn ON your encoder.

 If the scheduled date and time for the event is days or weeks away, you may exit the wizard and return at the time of broadcast.
 Here you will select the camera icon to the right of the event title to Broadcast.

 If you are still in the Live Event wizard, proceed to Step 4 of the wizard and select Start Broadcast.
 Again, before you broadcast, you need to turn ON your encoder.
 Click Yes on the confirmation message to start broadcasting your event.
 You may need to wait for at least 30 seconds before your event starts broadcasting.

 Click End Broadcast once your event is finished.
 Click Yes on the confirmation message to end your broadcast.
 Remember to turn OFF your encoder when your broadcast is complete.

 You can use Zype's trim tool to adjust the start and end time of your broadcast to remove unwanted segments from the live stream, thus creating VOD content for your video library.
 If you are satisfied with the trimming, select Looks Good to replace the full version of the live event with the trimmed version.
 This will also follow any curation set up in previous steps.

 NOTE: Trimming a live stream takes effect immediately.
 Once confirmed by selecting Looks Good, this cannot be reversed.

 On the last page of the Live Event wizard, click Create Archive to create an archived copy of the event video for on-demand viewing.
+You have 72 hours or until you overwrite it with a new event to archive the live event.
 To download a copy of your broadcast using FFmpeg, copy the command on the lower right box, then paste it into a terminal.

 If you have already curated your event into a playlist, the live DVR will play as the video archives.
 Once the archive is complete, it will replace the live DVR.
 If you have not yet curated your event, you can view the video title for the live DVR in your library and open to edit metadata.